fabiohsv-cit/ciandt-components-utilities/README.md

    - configure $httpProvider to fix existent problem in IIS when If-Modified-Since is "0"

 * configureRestangular(RestangularProvider)
-   - configure Restangular to enable put method and an interceptor to handle binary response or paginated response data.
+   - configure Restangular to enable put method and an interceptor to handle binary or paginated response data.

 * applyExceptionHandler(handler)
-   - set an exception javascript handler with detault messages for same situations.
-Param handler can be used to apply custom messages.
+   - set a javascript exception handler with standard messages for some situations.
+Parameter handler can be used to apply custom messages.

 * applyModelStateMessages(response, defaultMessage)
-   - this function check if the response has model state and apply the field messages, if it's exists, or return a message list to show.
-If has not model state return defaultMessage.
+   - this function checks if the response has a model state and apply the field messages, if it exists, or return a message list to show.
+If it doesn't have a model state return defaultMessage.

 2. **Directives**